volab/IoT_EPS/_1_userDoc/source/softDev.rst

 First use <N> with some little modifications to call analogread **OK**

+**Now <N> debug command display also the physical states of the relay**

 After put it in the CPowerPlug class

 ..
 NOTE:: A possible treatment will be to call CPowerPlug::updateOutputs( bool writeToJsonCount ) with false
    :class: without-title

    at the end of thee main loop function

+From here I have 2 commands that allow to check plugs states <M> in memory state and
+<N> physical state and if tnecessery there is <J0> command to check the states of plugs in the json
+file.

+So with a Python script it should be possible to automaticaly track this bug...
+See :ref:`here<refPythonToolUntimelySwitching>`

 ===============================
 Usefull Documentation